leghadjeu-christian/FibBot/README.md

 | `actor` | Defines the repository owner on which the action is to run | |
 | `repository` | Defines the repository name on which the action is trigerred | |

+#Notice:
+In the repository setup, the read and write permissions need's to be set for the repository scope, to allow posting to the pull request comment using the ```Github rest Api```.